 Visit coloradobirdingtrail.com to learn more about these new locations and where to find black swifts, gray vireos, pinyon jays, warblers, boreal owls, least flycatchers, black phoebes, pine grosbeaks, yellow-billed cuckoos, sandhill cranes, chukars, Gunnison sage-grouse and so many more.
 The site also provides driving routes, maps and more.

-Spotting Bald Eagles
+Spotting Bald Eagles in Colorado

 Birders hoping to catch a glimpse of America’s national symbol flock to the San Luis Valley in the south-central portion of the state.
 Attracted by abundant waterfowl on the Alamosa and Monte Vista National Wildlife Refuges during the winter months, these remarkable creatures are found nesting in the tops of cottonwood trees and fishing in ponds, wetlands and the Rio Grande River.
 The eagles also roost here, although less commonly, in the spring and fall.
 Regardless of the season, would-be eagle watchers should bring binoculars, since birds are wary of humans and keep their distance.